jrhorn424/ruby/README.md

 ruby
 ====

-Homeshick-compatible dotfiles for ruby and rails
+Homesick-compatible dotfiles for ruby and rails